 For this, let us consider two tables, “customer_details” and “students”.
 The table structure and the data in them look something like this.
 Records in the “Customer_details” table are as follows:

 Records in the “Students” table are as follows:

 SELECT * FROM public.students

-Next, we will be running the TRUNCATE TABLE on the customer_details table and DROP TABLE on the student’s table and then we will check the difference.
+Next, we will run the TRUNCATE TABLE on the customer_details table and DROP TABLE on the student’s table, and then we will check the difference.

 TRUNCATE TABLE customer_details;